 Susan Sarandon played a soap actress by the name of Cecilia Monroe in Friends' seventh season.
 Appearing in "The One With Joey's New Brain," she hooks up with Joey as the two rehearse scenes together.
 Cecilia's character Jessica Lockhart is killed off of Days of Our Lives, and Joey's character of Drake Ramoray is getting Jessica's brain.

-In the aptly titled "The One With Rachel's Other Sister," Christina Applegate played Amy Green, the second sister of Rachel's to meet the gang.
+In the aptly titled "The One With Rachel's Other Sister," Christina Applegate played Amy Green—which landed her an Emmy for Outstanding Guest Actress in a Comedy Series in 2003—the second sister of Rachel's to meet the gang.
 After her season 9 appearance, Amy's lack of direction and self-absorption is further explored in the final season in "The One Where Rachel's Sister Babysits."